progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The next type you’ll look at is the tree object, which solves the problem of storing the filename and also allows you to store a group of files together.
 Git stores content in a manner similar to a UNIX filesystem, but a bit simplified.
 All the content is stored as tree and blob objects, with trees corresponding to UNIX directory entries and blobs corresponding more or less to inodes or file contents.
 A single tree object contains one or more tree entries, each of which contains a SHA-1 pointer to a blob or subtree with its associated mode, type, and filename.
 For example, the most recent tree in the simplegit project may look something like this:-->

 Als nächstes schauen wir uns den Objekttyp „Tree“ (Baum) an, der es ermöglicht, Dateinamen zu speichern und Dateien zu gruppieren.
-Git speichert Inhalte in einer ähnlichen Weise wie das UNIX Dateisystem, allerdings ein bißchen vereinfacht.
+Git speichert Inhalte in einer ähnlichen Weise wie das UNIX Dateisystem, allerdings ein bisschen vereinfacht.
 Sie werden als Tree und Blob Objekte abgelegt, wobei die Trees mit UNIX Verzeichnis Einträgen korrespondieren und Blobs mehr oder weniger mit den inode Einträgen bzw.
 Datei Inhalten.
 Ein einzelnes Baum Objekt enthält einen oder mehrere Einträge, von denen jeder ein SHA-1 Hash ist, der wiederum einen Blob oder einen Untertree referenziert.
 Jeder dieser Einträge verfügt außerdem über einen Modus, Typ und Dateinamen.
 Beispielsweise sieht das aktuelle Tree Objekt im simplegit Projekt möglicherweise so aus:

 	$ git cat-file -p master^{tree}
 	100644 blob a906cb2a4a904a152e80877d4088654daad0c859      README